 or from Twitter

-Ethics of photography seek new balance and boundaries within an environment of disruptive potential, capacity and speed.
-Esthetics of Internet Photography are influenced by the same techniques, contexts and visual styles brought about by the underpinning components of the Internet, such as coding, networking and ubiquity.
+Ethics of photography seek new balance and boundaries within an environment of disruptive potential, capacity, and speed.
+Aesthetics of Internet Photography are influenced by the same techniques, contexts, and visual styles brought about by the underpinning components of the Internet, such as coding, networking, and ubiquity.

 Photography has repositioned itself at the center of visual culture through canny artistic strategies such as figuration and abstraction; recontextualization and appropriation; emotional response and social reporting; for denunciations and self reflection.

-As a society and as individuals, we face the new power of photography and it's potential to affect what we accept as ethical and esthetic norms.
-It is the duty of art to explore all potentials, dangers and contradictions of this new state of the photographic medium on the Internet.
+As a society and as individuals, we face the new power of photography and it's potential to affect what we accept as ethical and aesthetic norms.
+It is the duty of art to explore all potentials, dangers, and contradictions of this new state of the photographic medium on the Internet.

 By Paolo Cirio.

 | | | | | | | |